Robeisy Ramírez: Ramírez vs. Benitez

 Ramírez was scheduled to face Brandon Leon Benitez in a 10-round featherweight bout at James L. Knight Center in Miami, FL on June 29, 2024.
 Ramírez won the fight via stoppage in the seventh round.

 WBO featherweight championship rematch

 Ramírez vs. Espinoza 2

 Ramírez challenged Rafael Espinoza for WBO featherweight title in a championship rematch at Footprint Center in Phoenix, AZ on December 7, 2024.
 Ramírez lost the fight by TKO in the 6th round.

+Leaving Top Rank; SIgning with Raizd Boxing

+In March 2026, Ramírez took to X, to announce that he was a promotional free agent, after his contract with Top Rank had expired.
+On April 28, Ramirez signed with new promotional company Raizd Boxing.
+At the time, they were yet to put on an event.